oktomus/gsoc-2018/appleseed-proposal.md

 ## Synopsis

-Current implementation of adaptive sampling needs to be overwriten so that it is more efficient, easier to use for any user and more robust regarding animations.
+The current implementation of adaptive sampling needs to be overwriten, so that it is more efficient, easier to use for any user and more robust regarding animations.
 Up to now, appleseed's image plane adaptive sampler is based on a per-pixel variance analysis.
-To work correctly, it requires a large amount of initial samples, which is not convinient.
+To work correctly, it requires a large amount of initial samples, which is not convenient.
 Moreover, each pixel analysis isn't aware of its neighbours and this lead to an image still noisy.

 Also, appleseed doesn't allow to stop a render and start it later.
-This is an important feature that is verry useful for artists.
+This is an important feature that is very useful for artists.
 Implementing this feature on the command line application would be a first great step for future projects.

 ## Benefits

-After this project, rendered images would be less noisy compared to the same image renderer with the previous adaptive sampler and the same amount of user provided samples.
+After this project, rendered images would be less noisy compared to the same image rendered with the previous adaptive sampler and the same amount of user provided samples.
 Using the uniform sampler will not be a necessity anymore to obtain a fireflies-free sequence of image.

-Moreover, it would be possible to stop a render and restard it later with appleseed.cli.
+Moreover, it would be possible to stop a render and restart it later with appleseed.cli.

 ## Adaptive Sampling Details

 ### Survey

 Adaptive image plane sampling can be done in various ways.
 We need to find what method can be implemented into appleseed.
-Up to know, *Dammertz and al.*'s method seems to be efficient and work fine on animations.
+Up to now, *Dammertz and al.*'s method seems to be efficient and work fine on animations.
 It computes the variance across a block a pixel instead of doing it on each pixel.
 On each iteration, it samples and then compute each block's variance.
-If the block's variance is higher than a terminaison threshold, it will then be splitted in 2.
+If the block's variance is higher than a termination threshold, it will then be split in 2.
 The original block being the whole image.

 *Yining Karl Li* propose a modification of this method to make it more efficient.
 He sets a lower bound on blocks' size to avoid undersampling of some pixels.
-Also, instead of reducing the number of sample when blocks are getting closer to the threshold, it simply keep the same amount of path and reallocate them to high-variance pixels.
-This reduce noise and fireflies in the final image.
+Also, instead of reducing the number of sample when blocks are getting closer to the threshold, it simply keeps the same amount of sample and reallocate them to high-variance pixels.
+This reduces noise and fireflies in the final image.

 ### Tests / Optimization